aremu-smog/class-attendance/README.md

-# class-attendance
+## Class Attendance

-A mobile app to implement class attendance for a cloud-based school management system.
-Stack: Expo, Supabase.
+A proof of concept mobile to see how a class attendance app would work using Expo and Supabase